 The JFLRC will notify applicants who are disqualified from the foreman selection process via regular U.S Mail to the address the applicant has on file with PMA.
 To challenge disqualification, an applicant must submit a written appeal, as outlined below, within ten (10) calendar days of the date of the notification letter.
-Exception: For appeals based on lacking the required minimum Qualifying Hours, applicants have twenty-one (21) calendar days to appeal that determination.
+Exception: For appeals based on lacking the required minimum Qualifying Hours, applicants have 21 calendar days to appeal that determination.
 (See Exh.
 A).
 If the appeal deadline falls on a weekend or federal holiday, then the deadline shall be extended to the next regular business day.

 Appeals must include the applicant's full name, original signature, registration number, address, daytime and evening telephone numbers (with area code), and a description of the pertinent facts and the basis on which the disqualification is challenged.
-An original and a copy of an appeal must be hand-delivered to the JFLRC c/o the ILWU-PMA Training Center's Main Office located at: 627 North Fries Ave., Wilmington, CA 90744, between the hours of 9:00 a.m. and 12:00 p.m., or 1:00 p.m. and 4:00 p.m.
-The original appeal and the copy will be date-stamped, and the copy will be returned to the appealing applicant.
+Appeals must be mailed to the JFLRC c/o the Pacific Maritime Association, P.O.
+Box 21618, Long Beach,

+CA 90802.
 The JFLRC will review and render its decision on each appeal.
 The JFLRC will notify the person who appealed of its decision.